Bug report #15435

 ltr and next

-#5 Updated by Harrissou Santanna almost 4 years ago
+#5 Updated by Harrissou Santanna about 4 years ago

 Indeed and as pointed in #15436, changing(!) the (global) units settings directly apply to the measurement widget.